mattyv/JazzyOrderBook/README.md

 # JazzyOrderBook
+***Requirement***
+    Can receive order by order updates.
+    generate Price ordered to of book (N levels) with volume aggregation.
+    (no requirement for volume aggregation outside of Tob of Book)
+***Goal***
+    to replicate and improve on the order book ideas describe in cpp con video do this by:
+        - *replicate*
+        -
 ```mermaid
 flowchart TD
   A[***Market Update***<br/> - Price<br/> - QTY<br/> - Update Type: New/Update/Delete] --> C{***Price -> Tick Conversion***<br/>Use as index}